Cabramatta West - Mount Pritchard

 Cabramatta West - Mount Pritchard has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 27 projects that may impact this region.
-Notable ones include Mounties Mount Pritchard Upgrade, Prout Park Upgrade, Mount Pritchard Public School Preschool, and Little Zaks Academy Mount Pritchard.
-The following list details those likely most relevant.
+AreaSearch has identified 26 projects likely to impact the area.
+Notable projects include Mounties Mount Pritchard Upgrade, Prout Park Upgrade, Mount Pritchard Public School Preschool, and Little Zaks Academy Mount Pritchard.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.